kohkimakimoto/xs/README.md

 # after the "on_before_connect" hook process, XS connects to the host.
 ```

+> [!IMPORTANT]
-> :exclamation: Hooks are executed only when you use XS without any command just like `xs your-remote-server1`.
+> Hooks are executed only when you use XS without any command just like `xs your-remote-server1`.
 If you specify a command like `xs your-remote-server1 ls`, XS does not execute any hooks.

 For more information.
 See the following description of each hook.